ITensor/website/docs/cppv3/formulas/itensor_single_site_op.md

 Once we have this site index, we can make various operators as follows:

-    Index sP = prime(s); //convenient to save this as a different variable
+    auto sP = prime(s); //convenient to save this as a different variable

     auto sz = ITensor(s,sP);
     sz.set(s=1,sP=1,+0.5);